Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Application to extremes

-The MF dataset \eqref{e:prelim-data} is then obtained by collecting i.i.d.\ pairs of $(\xhifi,\xlofi)$ for $n=100$ records.
-Additionally, we collect $m=10^5-100$ low-fidelity record maxima, assuming $n+m= 10^5$ is sufficiently large to consider the low-fidelity true parameters known when comparing asymptotic variances.
-Figure~\ref{f:scatter}, left plot, presents the scatterplot of the pairs $(\xhifi, \xlofi)$ of heave maxima for SC and LAMP obtained for 100 joint observations.
-The middle plot of Figure~\ref{f:scatter} shows the histogram and estimated density of SC heave record maxima $\xlofi_i, ~i=1, \dots, n+m$.
-This p.d.f.\ is modeled by a Gumbel distribution with parameters estimated via ML.
-Figure \ref{f:scatter}, right plot, shows the QQ plot for SC heave record maxima compared to the estimated Gumbel distribution.
-We model the joint distribution with the bivariate Gumbel distribution \eqref{e:blockmax-G} and \eqref{e:blockmax-G-log}.
+The MF dataset \eqref{e:data:mf} is then obtained by collecting i.i.d.\ pairs of $(\yhifi,\ylofi)$ for $n=100$ records.
+Additionally, we collect $m=10^4-100$ low-fidelity record maxima, assuming $n+m= 10^4$ is sufficiently large to consider the low-fidelity true parameters known when comparing asymptotic variances. \Cref{f:scatter}, left plot, presents the scatterplot of the pairs $(\yhifi, \ylofi)$ of heave maxima for SC and LAMP obtained for 100 joint observations.
+The middle plot of \Cref{f:scatter} shows the histogram and estimated density of SC heave record maxima $\ylofi_i, ~i=1, \dots, n+m$.
+This p.d.f.\ is modeled by a Gumbel distribution with parameters estimated via ML. \Cref{f:scatter}, right plot, shows the QQ plot for SC heave record maxima compared to the estimated Gumbel distribution.
+We model the joint distribution with the bivariate Gumbel distribution using \eqref{e:blockmax-G} and \eqref{e:blockmax-G-log}.

-Applying parametric MFMC methods discussed in Section~\ref{s:approach}, Figure \ref{f:heave-par} depicts the resulting baseline (ML and moment) and MF (joint ML, marginal ML, and moment) estimators of the high-fidelity parameters estimated along with their confidence intervals.
+Applying parametric MF methods discussed in \cref{s:approach}, \Cref{f:heave-par} depicts the resulting baseline (ML and moment) and MF (JML, MoM, and MML) estimators of the high-fidelity parameters estimated along with their confidence intervals.
 The confidence intervals were calculated based on the asymptotic normal distribution of the parameters obtained through ML and moment estimators.
-We observe that the multi-fidelity estimates have narrower confidence intervals than their respective baselines for both the location and scale parameters.
-For the scale parameter, the point estimates from the moment method and the ML method show some differences, with the moment method exhibiting slightly lower variance than the ML method.
-As seen from Figure~\ref{f:scatter}, left plot, the dependence between $\xhifi$ and $\xlofi$ is not particularly strong and the advantages of MF estimation are moderate.
-A difference from the analysis in Section~\ref{s:ex-bvgumbel} is that we use here estimated values for the optimal coefficients.
-Additionally, in the moment method, $G$ is also estimated from samples and treated as a constant when computing the optimal coefficient \eqref{e:mfmc-mom-alpha-l}.
+Overall, the MF methods produce narrower confidence intervals than their respective baselines for both the location and scale parameters, indicating improved estimation efficiency.
+For the location parameter, the three MF methods yield comparable variances, whereas for the scale parameter, JML achieves the smallest variance, followed by MoM and then MML.
+The observed variance behavior is consistent with the results in \cref{s:ex-bvgumbel} and \Cref{f:bvg-unknownS}, where such benefits were seen under strong dependence.
+As seen from \Cref{f:scatter}, left plot, the dependence between $\yhifi$ and $\ylofi$ is particularly strong and the advantages of MF estimation are clear.